 Members set the strategic direction and are expected to keep sufficiently up to date to participate in a meaningful way.
 It’s important that we’ve all got the context for well-informed decision-making.

-Members have all the responsibilities of owners and shareholders, as well as being the core working staff.
+Members have all the responsibilities of owners, as well as being the core working staff.

 Set and maintain the strategic direction, organisational purpose, vision, and values